mmayla/advent-of-code/README.md

 # Advent of Code Solutions

 This repository contains my solutions to the [Advent of Code](https://adventofcode.com) challenges.
 Advent of Code is an annual event in which a set of programming puzzles are released each day from December 1st through December 25th.
-These solutions are written in Deno.
+These solutions are written in TypeScript and Deno.

 ## How to Use